 Mr. James Cuming

-Mr. Daniel is a retired senior insurance executive and holds the position of Honorary Chairman, Retired, for TD Insurance Meloche Monnex.
-For over 35 years Mr. Daniel has been involved in the insurance industry.
-He has extensive and broad knowledge of this profession including experience in adjusting, group insurance and rate setting.
+Mr. Daniel is a retired senior insurance executive with over 35 years in the insurance industry, most recently with TD Insurance Meloche Monnex.
 He has dealt with consumer organizations and has developed programs for their members.
 Mr. Daniel co-chaired the provincial “no fault” automobile insurance debate in the past.
-His Board experience includes serving as a Director of the Insurance Brokers Association and several other community boards.
+His Board experience includes serving as a Director of the Insurance Brokers Association and several other community boards, including Wellspring Edmonton, Compassion House Foundation and Wizard Lake Watershed and Lake Stewardship Association.
+His passion to make a difference in the community and his focus on fairness and consumer satisfaction was acknowledged when he was awarded the Queens Golden Jubilee Medal for service to the community.
 Prior to joining the insurance profession Mr. Daniel served with the London, U.K. and Toronto police forces.

-Mr. Prefontaine is the Assistant Deputy Minister, Financial Sector Regulation and Policy with Alberta Finance and Enterprise.
+Nilam Jetha is the Acting Assistant Deputy Minister of Financial Sector Regulation and Policy (FSRP) with Alberta Treasury Board and Finance.
 This position includes the roles of Superintendent of Pensions, Superintendent of Insurance, and Superintendent of Financial Institutions.